Ahmedkel/alx-system_engineering-devops/0x07-networking_basics/README.md

 sylvain@ubuntu$
 sylvain@ubuntu$ ./5-is_the_host_on_the_network
 Usage: 5-is_the_host_on_the_network {IP_ADDRESS}
 sylvain@ubuntu$
 ```

 It is interesting to look at the `time` value, which is the time that it took for the ICMP request to go to the `8.8.8.8` IP and come back to my host.
-The IP `8.8.8.8` is owned by Google, and the quickest roundtrip between my computer and Google was 7.57 ms which is pretty fast, which is a sign that the network path between my computer and Googleâ€™s datacenter is in good shape.
+The IP `8.8.8.8` is owned by Google, and the quickest roundtrip between my computer and Google was 7.57 ms which is pretty fast, which is a sign that the network path between my computer and Google’s datacenter is in good shape.
 A slow ping would indicate a slow network.

 Next time you feel that your connection is slow, try the `ping` command to see what is going on!